agrosner/KPoet/README.md

 ```

 While JavaPoet provides a very nice library that makes it easier to write code that writes Java code, there are a few problems with vanilla JavaPoet code:
-1. It is confusing why `MethodSpec` should get defined before writing your `TypeSpec`.
+1. The code is declared in reverse order.
+You define constructs that are nested inside larger ones (fields, methods, etc) first, then work your way up to the `JavaFile`.
-2. The code ordering does not follow normal code flow, so you have to think about the ordering and map it to code.
+2. You have to think about how the code will look a lot (especially when it gets more complex), decreasing maintainability.
-3. The code does not flow like how you would like to write code, leading to mistakes and making it more difficult to read when you need to generate complex code.
+3. No order enforced where you declare the spec properties, potentially leading to mistakes and can reduce readibility.

 `KPoet` attempts to solve these issues by:
-1. Mapping Kotlin DSL builders as close as possible to normal java code.
-(Yes it's quite possible)
+1. Providing Kotlin DSL extension builders that map closely to native Java code.
-2. Have the code you write appear like normal Java, meaning less thinking and better readibility.
+2. Have the code you write for the generator resemble the Java output code closely and in the order you expect, providing both readibility and maintainability.
-3. Be more concise than JavaPoet so you can write less code but be more expressive.
+3. Also, KPoet provides more concise methods and constructs that will reduce lines of code.

 So using `KPoet` from the previous example: